 Welcome to the Flow Country – the most intact and extensive blanket bog system in the world.
 Stretching across Caithness and Sutherland in the far north of Scotland this vast expanse of blanket bog comprises a complex set of interlinked pool systems and micro features that not only host an eye-catching flora and fauna but also play a vital role in our defence against the effects of climate change.

 From above the land is a mottled pattern of peat and pools, their colours shifting like an opal.
 But look a little closer and you’ll find a world of amazing plants, rare birds, and a place to be inspired by peace and space.

 Due to the global significance of the Flow Country it has long been suggested it should be nominated for World Heritage status (since 1988!) on the basis of the blanket bog environment and the species that call it home.
 The current importance of peatlands in fighting the climate crisis has raised its profile further.
-The Peatland Partnership is now preparing a full World Heritage Site Nomination Dossier which will be submitted to UNESCO in late 2023.
+The Flow Country Partnership has now submitted the World Heritage Site Nomination Dossier to UNESCO and will receive the decision in mid 2024.
 It is hoped this accolade will bring educational, social and economic benefits to the area, as well as ensuring this very special environment is maintained for future generations.